conradwt/rails-setup-guide-for-windows/README.md

 Note: change your `your-user-name` to the one being used on Windows.

-21. In Ubuntu, update the SSH permissions
+21. In Ubuntu, update the SSH files' permissions

 ```bash
 chmod 700 $HOME/.ssh